digama0/mmj2/INSTALL.md

 #### Install mmj2

-By convention mmj2 is placed in $HOME/mmj2 though can be placed anywhere.
+Install mmj2; a common place is "$HOME/mmj2" on everything but Windows, but it can be placed anywhere.
 One way to do this is with these Terminal commands to download it using git: